lucasbfernandes/job-worker/docs/design-document.md

 <strong>Body parameters:</strong>

 <strong>jobs:</strong> Array of jobs.
-Will be returned without pagination and will contain relevant information about every requested
+Will be returned without pagination and will contain relevant information from every job
-job from the authenticated user.
+requested by the authenticated user.

 ---